BlaqueDevs/se-assignment-day-4-software-project-management-TheEmmaIhezie/README.md

 Example: Building a new software system for a financial institution, where each stage is contingent upon the successful completion of the preceding one.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+The World Breakdown Structure (WBS) is a project management system that breaks projects into smaller, more manageable components or tasks.
+It is a visual tool that breaks down the entire project to make it easier to plan, organize, and track progress.
+It is organized like a tree.
+The main project is at the top, and the details get added below it.
+Each level has more details than the last.
+This makes it easier for everyone to understand their roles and what needs to be done.

+Why WBS IS HELPFUL

+1) The WBS is also helpful for planning and identifying important parts of the project.
+2) It can show potential problems and when things need to be done.
+This helps project managers use resources wisely and manage time well.
+3) WBS helps everyone involved stay on the same page.
+4) The WBS can be changed as the project moves forward.
+It can also be used to track progress and make sure things are going according to plan.
+Overall, the WBS is a very important tool for project managers.
+It helps break down big projects into smaller, more manageable pieces.
+It also makes communication and teamwork easier and gives a clear plan for success.
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?